 You are here

-Budget and Adoption Process Overview
+Budget and Adoption Process

-Step #1 - Development of a Proposed Budget
+Step #1 - Develop a Proposed Budget

-The staff and school board should collaborate to develop a proposed budget that identifies expected revenues, expenditures and fund balances for the budgeted year.
-Such a budget should also show actual revenues and expenditures for the preceding year, actual revenues and expenditures for not less than the first six months of the current year and estimated revenues and expenditures for the balance of the current year.
+The staff and school board should collaborate to develop a proposed budget that identifies expected revenues, expenditures, and fund balances for the budgeted year.
+Such a budget should also show actual revenues and expenditures for the preceding year, actual revenues and expenditures for not less than the first six months of the current year, and estimated revenues and expenditures for the balance of the current year.
 Such a budget should also show for informational purposes by fund all anticipated unexpended or unappropriated balances as well as surpluses per Wis.
 Stat § 65.90.

 Staff, Administrator and School Board Collaboration

-The collaboration between all staff, administrators and the school board will allow for better understanding and agreement of the final school board approved budget.
+The collaboration between all staff, administrators, and the school board will allow for better understanding and agreement of the final school board approved budget.
 The budgeting detail is based upon the Wisconsin Uniform Financial Reporting Requirements (WUFAR) hierarchy of accounts.
 Prior to the budget hearing, the school board must approve a proposed budget to present at the budget hearing.

 Additional Notes